fedora-infra/fedocal/doc/usage.rst

 Users
 -----

-Fedocal has basically two levels for the users:
+Fedocal has basically four levels for the users:

  - administrators
  - list administrators
+ - list managers
  - users